NER2160349/pantraApp/README.md

 - View history of added items
 - Responsive design
 - Grocery shopping list
+- Responsive design for mobile and desktop use

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript